openstack-archive/release-tools/README.rst

 pushes it, waits for the tarball build, and uploads the resulting tarball to Launchpad (while marking it released).

+It supports deliverables with multiple repositories, using an additional parameter to point to the main deliverable (in which case it uploads to the main Launchpad page).
 It special-cases oslo-incubator, where no tarball is generated or needs to be uploaded.

 Examples: